hayashiki/alfred-docbase-workflow/README.md

 # alfred-docbase-workflow

-Alfred workflow to view the docbase resources.
+Alfred workflow to view the DocBase resources.